Painted turtle: Culture

 Native American tribes were familiar with the painted turtle—young braves were trained to recognize its splashing into water as an alarm—and incorporated it in folklore.
 A Potawatomi myth describes how the talking turtles, "Painted Turtle" and allies "Snapping Turtle" and "Box Turtle", outwit the village women.
 Painted Turtle is the star of the legend and uses his distinctive markings to trick a woman into holding him so he can bite her.
 An Illini myth recounts how Painted Turtle put his paint on to entice a chief's daughter into the water.

 As of 2010, four U.S. states designated the painted turtle as official reptile.
 Vermont honored the reptile in 1994, following the suggestion of Cornwall Elementary School students.
 In 1995, Michigan followed, based on the recommendation of Niles fifth graders, who discovered the state lacked an official reptile.
-Illinois citizens, in 2004, voted to select the painted turtle as their state reptile and the legislature made it official in 2005.
+On February 2, 2005, Representative Bob Biggins introduced a bill to make the tiger salamander the official state amphibian of Illinois and to make the painted turtle the official state reptile.
+The bill was signed into law by Governor Rod Blagojevich on July 19, 2005.
 Colorado chose the western painted turtle in 2008, following the efforts of two succeeding years of Jay Biachi's fourth grade classes.
 In New York, the painted turtle narrowly lost (5,048 to 5,005, versus the common snapping turtle) a 2006 statewide student election for state reptile.

 In the border town of Boissevain, Manitoba, a 10,000 lb western painted turtle, Tommy the Turtle, is a roadside attraction.
 The statue was built in 1974 to celebrate the Canadian Turtle Derby, a festival including turtle races that ran from 1972 to 2001.

 Another Canadian admirer of the painted turtle is Jon Montgomery, who won the 2010 Olympic gold medal in skeleton (a form of sled) racing, while wearing a painted turtle painting on the crown of his helmet, prominently visible when he slid downhill.
 Montgomery, who also iconically tattooed his chest with a maple-leaf, explained his visual promotion of the turtle, saying that he had assisted one to cross the road.
 BC Hydro referred to Montgomery's action when describing its own sponsorship of conservation research for the turtle in British Columbia.

 Several private entities use the painted turtle as a symbol.
 Wayne State University Press operates an imprint "named after the Michigan state reptile" that "publishes books on regional topics of cultural and historical interest".
 In California, The Painted Turtle is a camp for ill children, founded by Paul Newman.
 Painted Turtle Winery of British Columbia trades on the "laid back and casual lifestyle" of the turtle with a "job description to bask in the sun".
 Also, there is an Internet company in Michigan, a guesthouse in British Columbia, and a café in Maine that use the painted turtle commercially.